chaunguyen3rd/monitoring-tools/README.md

 ### About the S3 Lifecycle Configuration

-The `setup-s3-lifecycle.sh` script now checks for an existing lifecycle policy:
+The `setup-s3-lifecycle.sh` script checks for an existing lifecycle policy:

 - Detects if the MonitoringBackupsLifecycle policy is already enabled
 - Shows current settings if the policy exists